Cooking the perfect beef tenderloin isn't difficult - it's based on two simple principles: time and temperature.

 - Place in refrigerator until an hour before the tenderloin is done; serve sauce at room temperature

 - For best results, start with a clean oven.
-The high heat often creates a steam that might set off the smoke detector.
+If you use high heat, it often creates a steam that might set off the smoke detector.
 Don't ask me how I know this.

 - Make the sauce in advance and refrigerate it until about an hour before you serve the meat; let the sauce sit at room temperature while the meat is cooking